These oat-chocolate cookies are a fun twist on the classic chocolate chip! Enjoy!

-You, too, may be surprised that I am talking about cookies on my nutrition blog.
-But here’s the thing, I am a nutritionist who loves good food and believes in balance and moderation.
-Eat healthfully most of the time and you will have a little room for treats and still feel great.
-And while I do admit to a love for baking, I do my best to balance it out by cooking up a lot of healthful creations too—whether it’s pan-seared salmon, kale-quinoa salad, or lentil soup.
+I am a nutritionist who loves food and believes that all food can fit.
+Eat nutrient-packed foods often and you will have room for treats and still feel great.
+And while I do admit to a love for baking, I do my best to balance it out by cooking up a lot of other nourishing creations too—whether it’s pan-seared salmon, kale salad, or lentil soup.

 Makes: 36-40 cookies